estelle/csstdg/transforms.md

 As you can see, moving the perspective origin changes the rendering of the 3D-transformed element.

 Note that these only had an effect because a we supplied a value four `perspective`.
 If the value of `perspective` is ever `none`, then any value given for `perspective-origin` will be ignored.
-That makes sense, since you can’t have a perspective origin if there’s no perspective!
+That makes sense, since you can’t have a perspective origin when there’s no perspective at all!

 ## Dealing With Backfaces